-EMPLOYEE CODE OF ETHICS (Attachment for Policy No. 300)
+EMPLOYEE CODE OF ETHICS

+(Attachment for Policy No. 300)

-The School District of Philadelphia has a paramount vision: "The School District of Philadelphia will deliver on the right of every child in Philadelphia to an excellent public school education and ensure all children graduate from high school ready to succeed."
-To make this ambitious vision a reality, all District employees (collectively referred to as "we," "us" or "employees" throughout this document) must pursue excellence in everything we do, with the understanding that our highest priority is educating and developing students.
+The Board of Education ("Board") of the School District of Philadelphia ("District") has a paramount vision: "The School District of Philadelphia will deliver on the right of every child in Philadelphia to an excellent public school education and ensure all children graduate from high school ready to succeed."
+To make this ambitious vision a reality, all District employees (collectively referred to as "we," "us," or "employees" throughout this document) must pursue excellence in everything we do, with the understanding that our highest priority is educating and developing students.
 Further, because we are public servants entrusted with a critical mission, we must build and preserve public confidence by performing our roles with integrity and ethics.